 Test-takers must analyze and evaluate written material, which is a consideration for international students who do not speak English as their first language.

 LSAT’s scaled scores range from 120 to 180 with an average score of approximately 152.
 Since law school is very competitive in the US, a score above average will improve your chances of admission.
-Scores are typically received two to four weeks after the grad school exam.
+Scores are typically received two to three weeks after the grad school exam.

-Exam fees for LSAT are $222 each time you take it.
+Exam fees for LSAT are $238 each time you take it.
 The LSAT can be taken up to three times a year, up to five times in five years (within the current reporting period), and up to seven times in your lifetime.

 Since many LSAT takers preferred the availability of the online test, the LSAC continues to provide an online version of the LSAT that costs the same as the standard LSAT.
-For more specifics, visit the LSAT website
+For more specifics, visit the LSAT website.

 What Is the MCAT?